 What does NBIPA membership cost?

 NBIPA membership fees vary according to the type of membership you wish to join for.
-Fees are as follows for one year membership:
+Fees are as follows:

 - Salon Employees

 - Business members N$ 250.00 per entity per month OR N$ 2,700.00 per entity per year paid in advance